-1. Each permittee is required to comply with the requirements of this Order applicable to discharges within its boundaries (see Findings- Permit Coverage D.1 and D.2).
+- 1. Each Permittee is required to comply with the requirements of this Order applicable to discharges within its boundaries (see Findings- Permit Coverage D.1 and D.2).
+Permittees are not responsible for the implementation of the provisions applicable to the Principal Permittee or other Permittees.
+Each Permittee shall: - (a) Comply with the requirements of this Order and any modifications thereto

-- (a) Comply with the requirements of this Order and any modifications thereto - (b) Coordinate among its internal departments and agencies, as necessary, to facilitate the implementation of the requirements of this Order applicable to such permittees in an efficient and cost-effective manner - (c) Participate in intra-agency coordination (e.g., Planning Department, Fire Department, Building and Safety, Code Enforcement, Public Health, Parks and Recreation, and others) necessary to successfully implement the provisions of this Order - (d) Report, in addition to the Budget Summary, any supplemental dedicated budgets for the same categories - (e) Participate in Committee Meetings, as necessary
+- ventura estating framespar separate storm sewer system remine - (b) Coordinate among its internal departments and agencies, as necessary, to facilitate the implementation of the requirements of this Order applicable to such Permittees in an efficient and cost-effective manner - (c) Participate in intra-agency coordination (e.g., Planning Department, Fire Department, Building and Safety, Code Enforcement, Public Health, Parks and Recreation, and others) necessary to successfully implement the provisions of this Order - (d) Report, in addition to the Budget Summary, any supplemental dedicated budgets for the same categories - (e) Participate in Committee Meetings, as necessary

-PART 5 - SPECIAL PROVISIONS (BASELINE)
+PART 4 - SPECIAL PROVISIONS (BASELINE)